jpnt/linux-kernel-config/NOTES.md

 * To try the new experimental driver you need: linux >=6.8, tigerlake integrated driver or newer or discrete intel graphics and mesa built with -Dintel-xe-kmd=enabled.

+* Mesa 24.1 already comes with Intel Xe enabled by default.

 * Then, run `lspci -nn | grep VGA` and add to your kernel parameters with the correct PCI ID: `i915.force_probe=!9a49 xe.force_probe=9a49`.
 For grub you can do it under /etc/defaults/grub in the GRUB_CMDLINE_LINUX_DEFAULT variable.